-5. Take the LX90 from its packaging and place the entire telescope onto the top of the tripod head, inserting the threaded rod into the central hole in the bottom of the drive base of the telescope.
-Tighten the tension knob (see above figure) to a firm feel only; firm tightening of the tension knob is sufficient to result in rigid positioning of the tripod legs.
+Move the spreader bar so that the 3 arms of the spreader bar are lined up with the 3 tripod legs.
+Place the entire telescope onto the top of the tripod head, and thread the rod into the central threaded hole in the bottom of the drive base of the telescope.
+Tighten the T-handle tension knob (Pg.
+5, Fig. A, 3); firm tightening of the tension knob is sufficient to result in rigid positioning of the tripod legs.
+It is not necessary to use extreme force in tightening this knob.